History of Hawaii: Plantations

 Sugarcane plantations in Hawaii expanded during the territorial period.
-Some companies diversified and came to dominate related industries including transportation, banking and real estate.
+Some companies diversified and dominated related industries such as transportation, banking and real estate.
 Economic and political power was concentrated in what were known as the "Big Five".

 A 1909 strike by Japanese farm workers led to a brief experiment importing Russian laborers, mostly from Siberia.
 False promises of land grants by a recruiter named A.W.
-Perelstrous resulted in strikes among the Russian workers as well.
-Experiencing many hardships including a measles outbreak, lack of ability to communicate with Hawaiians, and culture clashes, most Russians ended up moving to California, New York, or back to Russia (mostly after the 1917 Russian Revolution).
+Perelstrous resulted in strikes among the Russian workers.
+Hardships included a measles outbreak, lack of ability to communicate with Hawaiians, and culture clashes.
+Most Russians ended up moving to California, New York, or back to Russia (mostly after the 1917 Russian Revolution).